Wisconsin Forest Landowner Grant Program

 A completed W-9 must accompany all applications:

 Applications can be submitted at anytime.
-Funding is awarded on a first-come, first-served, so be sure to submit your grant application well before the project needs to begin.
-The majority of projects are funded each year in August.
+Funding is awarded on a first-come, first-served basis, so be sure to submit your grant application well before the project needs to begin.
 Grants may be awarded on August 1st, November 1st, February 1st, and May 1st depending on funds available and the number of applications in the waiting list.
 The majority of projects are funded each year on August 1st.

 Grant amounts are based on the type of project and number of acres to be completed.
 When a grant has been awarded, you will receive a letter from the DNR indicating that you may begin your project.
 Once you are awarded a WFLGP grant, you have two years to complete approved projects.
 Important: work completed prior to receiving an award letter is not eligible for reimbursement.